horgh/catbox/README.md

 # TODO

-  * Server SQUIT/introduction should send notice to opers
-  * Kill should send notice to opers
   * Nick collisions (KILL instead of split in NICK/UID)
   * Say something like processing connection on initial connect
   * Client connection notices to opers